Shub2306/Decision-Trees-and-Random-Forest/README.md

 inq.last.6mths: The borrower's number of inquiries by creditors in the last 6 months. delinq.2yrs: The number of times the borrower had been 30+ days past due on a payment in the past 2 years. pub.rec: The borrower's number of derogatory public records (bankruptcy filings, tax liens, or judgments).

+# Tree Methods using PySpark

+A dog food company is trying to predict why some batches of their dog food are spoiling much quicker than intended!
+Unfortunately this Dog Food company hasn't upgraded to the latest machinery, meaning that the amounts of the five preservative chemicals they are using can vary a lot, but which is the chemical that has the strongest effect?
+The dog food company first mixes up a batch of preservative that contains 4 different preservative chemicals (A,B,C,D) and then is completed with a "filler" chemical.
+The food scientists beelive one of the A,B,C, or D preservatives is causing the problem,

+Using Machine Learning with RF to find out which parameter had the most predicitive power, thus finding out which chemical causes the early spoiling!
+So creating a model and then find out how to can decide which chemical is the problem!

+Pres_A : Percentage of preservative A in the mix
+Pres_B : Percentage of preservative B in the mix
+Pres_C : Percentage of preservative C in the mix
+Pres_D : Percentage of preservative D in the mix
+Spoiled: Label indicating whether or not the dog food batch was spoiled.